Septoplasty, Turbinoplasty and Sinus Surgery in New York

-Septoplasty & Breathing Difficulties
+Septoplasty and Breathing Difficulties

 Initial treatment will include medications that are supposed to decrease the nasal tissue, such as antihistamines and nasal steroid sprays, or antibiotics if a sinus infection is detected.
 When this treatment fails, Dr. Rizk may recommend performing a septoplasty, sinus surgery and/or turbinate reduction.